a1ecbr0wn/r53-ddns/README.md

 Options:
-  -s, --subdomain <SUBDOMAIN>          The subdomain to save (required) -d, --domain <DOMAIN>                The domain to save the record in  (required) -r, --region <REGION>                The aws region, [default: us-east-1] -i, --ipaddress-svc <IPADDRESS_SVC>  The ip address services to use, e.g. ident.me,ifconfig.me/ip -n, --nat                            The record is a nat router and so a *.<subdomain>.<domain> CNAME record will be set -v, --verbose                        Verbose logging -c, --check <CHECK>                  Consecutive check gap in seconds for continuous checking [default: 0] -V, --version                        Print version information -h, --help                           Print help
+  -s, --subdomain <SUBDOMAIN>          The subdomain to save (required) -d, --domain <DOMAIN>                The domain to save the record in (required) -r, --region <REGION>                The aws region [default: us-east-1] -i, --ipaddress-svc <IPADDRESS_SVC>  The ip address services to use, e.g. ident.me,ifconfig.me/ip -n, --nat                            The record is a nat router and so a *.<subdomain>.<domain> CNAME record will be set -l, --logdir <LOGDIR>                Absolute path for the directory where log file should be written [default: /var/tmp] -a, --alert-script <ALERT_SCRIPT>    Script called on error or ip address changes, see: https://r53-ddns.a1ecbr0wn.com/docs/alert-script
+  -c, --check <CHECK>                  Consecutive check gap in seconds for continuous checking [default: 0] -v, --verbose                        Verbose logging -V, --version                        Print version information -h, --help                           Print help
 ```